falcosecurity/falco-website/content/en/docs/setup/packages.md

 ### Kernel Upgrades {#kernel-upgrades}

 When performing kernel upgrades on your host, a reboot is required.
-When using a {{< glossary_tooltip text="eBPF probe" term_id="ebpf-probe" >}} or a {{< glossary_tooltip text="Kernel Module" term_id="kernel-module-driver" >}} driver, the Falco driver loader (i.e., `falcoctl driver`) should be able to automatically find a pre-built driver (or build it on the fly) corresponding to the updated kernel release (`uname -r`), making it easy to handle kernel upgrades.
+When using a {{< glossary_tooltip text="Kernel Module" term_id="kernel-module-driver" >}} driver, the Falco driver loader (i.e., `falcoctl driver`) should be able to automatically find a pre-built driver (or build it on the fly) corresponding to the updated kernel release (`uname -r`), making it easy to handle kernel upgrades.
 The Falco Project features a kernel crawler and automated CI, ensuring you can always obtain the necessary pre-built driver artifact, even for the latest kernel releases we support.

 ## Uninstall